How Much Does It Cost To Build a Mobile App?

 In-app features

-It’s imperative to determine what your users will be doing within your app.
-Consider if they’ll be buying items from an e-commerce shop or booking a hotel room or simply connecting on a social media app.
-Different actions like these can be generalized as features with build times:
+You'll need to determine what your users will be doing within your app.
+Consider if they'll be buying items from an e-commerce shop, booking a hotel room, or simply connecting on a social media app.
+Actions like these can be generalized as features with build times:

 Payment gateways, in-app purchases, and microtransactions need to be seamless and secure for an optimal user experience.
 Reserve 10–20 hours of development time.